|

 Afterwards, as Legolas lay on his back, briefly exhausted, Eowyn

-bent over his lower body, and kissed him, lovingly.
-"Ceredir
+bent over him, and kissed him, lovingly.
+"Ceredir fain,"

 Eowyn smiled.
 "Hentmirë's maid," she said, kissing

-smooth, ruby head, "Just big enough to hurt, ever so slightly,"
+and kissed his smooth, ruby head.
+"Just big enough to hurt,

-on the mouth.
-"I said that you were perfect," she whispered
+kiss on the mouth.
+"I said that you were perfect,"

 He pretended to be annoyed.